KhanBuilds/KhanBuilds/README.md

 - 🌱 I’m currently learning **C++ and Version control/Git with Github** .

-- 🗒️ Planning to learn in the future: **Arduino/Microcontrollers (With my Ardiuno Uno r3, Have started but currently on the backburner) and plan on learning Python for AI/ML** .

-- 💬 Talk to me about **AI 🤖, and machine learning🧠,Films and Filmaking🎬, Fighter jets and Football⚽**
+- 💬 Talk to me about **Films and Filmaking🎬, Fighter jets and Football⚽**

 - 📫 How to reach me **rayankhann005@gmail.com**